webian-dart/webian/README.md

 # webian

-## A Architectural Framework for Flutter
+## An Architectural Framework for Flutter

+This is a Flux and Clean Architecture inspired architecture.

 ### Components:

   #### **Activity**